Richardaeld/Fat_Racoon_Kitchen/README.md

     + Once in landscape.
     + Once in portrait.
     + Once with random moments of spam clicking and switching between landscape/portrait.
-        + The final of the three tests is critical to be sure tablet and mobile users have a enjoyable experience.
+        + The final of the three tests is critical to be sure tablet and mobile users have an enjoyable experience.

 ## Developer Tests
 ### Testing Random Recipe